lkesteloot/unsong/unsong.md

 “Something else your father told you in a dream?” asked Ellis.

-“Not…exactly,” said Jalaketu.
-“It’s something that I…hope will work.”
+“Not... exactly,” said Jalaketu.
+“It’s something that I... hope will work.”

-[i]Oh God,[/i] prayed Father Ellis. [i]Have mercy on us, your poor servants…[/i].
+[i]Oh God,[/i] prayed Father Ellis. [i]Have mercy on us, your poor servants...[/i].

 #### III.